A collage/drawing of two women studying together in a prison classroom with the US map in the background

 Romarilyn Ralston, Program Coordinator, Project Rebound at Cal State University Fullerton

-Why advocate for increasing access to higher education in prison?
+Why support increasing access to higher education in prison?

 • Higher education in prison contributes to a person’s sense of dignity and purpose and improves quality of life.